jncnza/Social-Distancing-Monitor/README.md

 * Identify persons at higher risk
 * Identify the time with the highest number of persons at risk
 * Visualize statistical graphics
-* Fast processing by multithreading
+* Fast processing by employing multithreading

 ## Instalation
 Tested on Ubuntu 18.04 using python 3.7